THE MYSTERIOUS DUBLIN KING AND THE BATTLE OF STOKE

 RICHARD OF SHREWSBURY, DUKE OF YORK

-It was Richard, born 17 August 1473, who for a while was first named as the new king.
-He was of course the youngest of Edward IV’s sons and had disappeared in 1483 with his brother, Edward V, from the Tower of London.
+Clearly Richard can be safely ruled out as the rebels and the Herald – helpfully – all called the young lad crowned in Dublin ‘King Edward’.
+However Richard, born 17 August 1473, was and still is sometimes speculated as being new king.
+He was of course the younger of Edward IV’s sons and had disappeared in 1483 with his brother, Edward V, from the Tower of London.
 Their story has been told many times and is so well known I won’t go into it here.
-It being put forward that Richard was the new king was speedily abandoned and Warwick named in his stead.
+The notion of Richard being the new king was speedily abandoned and Warwick named in his stead.
 Can we rule out for sure that Richard was not the newly crowned king?
-Probably but nothing is entirely certain in this foggy story much of it written in the early reign of the first Tudor king.
-Did Richard survive the cataclysmic outcome of Stoke and make his way to Burgundy to the safe haven that was the court of his aunt, the indomitable Margaret of Burgundy?
+Almost certainly but nothing is entirely certain in this foggy story much of it written in the early reign of the first Tudor king.
+It is more probable that Richard had made his way to Burgundy to the safe haven that was the court of his aunt, the indomitable Margaret of Burgundy?
 Did he then go on to morph into Perkin Warbeck to try yet again to gain the throne that had been lost to the Tudors?

 Edward, Earl of Clarence.

-Edward b.25 February 1475, replaced Richard as being identified as the new king.
-In the aftermath of the death of his mother, Isobel Neville,daughter of Richard Neville, Earl of Warwick, on the 22 December 1476, his father George, Duke of Clarence, may have taken off to Ireland for several weeks (2).
-He had put the death of his wife and their baby son squarely down to their having been poisoned.
-He was later accused, in the Act of Attainder against him, of instructing friends and allies namely Abbot John Strensham of Tewkesbury, one of his son’s Godfathers, John Tapton and Roger Harewell to aid him in getting the two year old out of England and to safety, Ireland being one of the very places thought of as a possible haven.
+Edward (b.25 February 1475 – executed 28 November 1499) swiftly replaced Richard as being identified as the new king.
+In the aftermath of the death of his mother, Isobel Neville, daughter of Richard Neville, Earl of Warwick, on the 22 December 1476, his father George, Duke of Clarence, may have taken off to Ireland for several weeks (2).
+He had put the death of his wife and their baby son squarely down to their both having been poisoned.
+He was later accused, in the Act of Attainder against him, of instructing friends and allies namely Abbot John Strensham of Tewkesbury, one of his son’s Godfathers, John Tapton and Roger Harewell to aid him in getting his two year old son out of England and to safety, Ireland being one of the very places thought of as a possible haven.
 This was to be achieved by the three men bringing a small boy to Warwick Castle to take the place of the true son of Clarence.
 Meanwhile another man, John Taylour was instructed to collect the real Edward in preparation of getting him out of England.
 Tapton and Harewell under interrogation, whatever form that took, would deny that they had handed the child over.
 Well they would wouldn’t they and their denials in the circumstances really don’t amount to much.
 It is not known whether Taylour too denied whether he had carried out his part of the plan and indeed may have even been out of the country and not available for questioning (3).
 Whether the plan was a success or a failure, on the execution of Clarence, the small boy, genuine article or not, was firstly given into the guardianship his father’s enemy Thomas Grey, Marquess of Dorset and later on for a short time to his aunt, Queen Anne Neville.
-He would eventually be placed with other royal children at Sheriff Hutton Castle, Yorkshire, where following the deaths of both his aunt in March 1485 and his uncle King Richard III at Bosworth in August 1485 he would be given for a short while into the care of Margaret Beaufort at her London home of Coldharbour before being housed in the Tower of London until he was executed on the 28th November 1499.
+How the thought of him being in Dorset’s ‘care’ makes my blood run cold… He would eventually be placed with other royal children at Sheriff Hutton Castle, Yorkshire, where following the deaths of both his aunt in March 1485 and his uncle King Richard III at Bosworth in August 1485 he would be given for a short while into the care of Margaret Beaufort, Henry Tudor’s mother, at her London home of Coldharbour before being housed in the Tower of London until he was finally executed on the 28th November 1499.
 It should be noted that none of his above guardians would have probably seen hide or hair of him prior to their guardianship of him so it would be very possible indeed they would not have spotted a changeling boy had been brought to them.
-It is rather disturbing to think that if this indeed happened a completely innocent young man would have been executed, although indeed the true Earl was an innocent too.
+It is rather disturbing to think that if this indeed happened a completely innocent young man would have been executed, although, of course, the true Earl was an innocent too.

 Interestingly a Burgundian chronicler, Jean de Molinet, writing in about 1504 and free from the restraints of writing under a Tudor regime wrote that ‘One little branch, engendered by a Royal tree, had been nurtured amongst the fruitful and lordly shrubs of Ireland…. this very noble branch is Edward, son of the Duke of Clarence…’ As John Ashdown-Hill pointed out, Molinet’s Burgundian background ‘makes him a very interesting source’ one of the ‘key supporters of the Dublin King’ being Margaret of York, Duchess of Burgundy.
 Margaret was of course aunt to Edward of Warwick as she was to both the sons of Edward IV.